Mission Township, LaSalle County, Illinois

 Mission Township is located in LaSalle County, Illinois.
-As of the 2010 census, its population was 3,972 and it contained 1,083 housing units.
+As of the 2020 census, its population was 4,019 and it contained 1,068 housing units.

 History

-Mission Township was given its name due to the church-riding ministers riding across to different churches in the township.
-One of these ministers, Jessie Walker, actually has a memorial at the United Methodist Church in Sheridan, which is the seat of the township.
+Mission Township takes its name from Mission Creek, which flows through it.
+The creek's name came in turn from a mission to the Potawatomi that the Methodist Episcopal missionary Jesse Walker established in 1826 near the creek's headwaters.
+The mission was burned by Sauk forces in 1832, at the time of the Black Hawk War.
+The United Methodist Church in Sheridan, which is the seat of the township, has a memorial to Walker.

 Geography

 The township is shares its western boundary with Serena Township, and its northern boundary with Northville Township.
 The township border is defined by where the Fox River goes southwest, turns south, then continues to go east, south, west, northwest, north, and then it then curves to go southwest again, forming an awkward "S" shape on the map.

 The community of Sheridan resides at the beginning of the bends in the river, and the community of Norway resides where the river flows north, and then curves around to flow southwest.
 Millington resides along the river, northeast of Sheridan.
 The community of Newark resides along the county line within Kendall County, but the community is no more than 4 to 5 miles away from the river.

-According to the 2010 census, the township has a total area of 32.06 sqmi, of which 31.63 sqmi (or 98.66%) is land and 0.42 sqmi (or 1.31%) is water.
+According to the 2021 census gazetteer files, Mission Township has a total area of 32.11 sqmi, of which 31.68 sqmi (or 98.68%) is land and 0.42 sqmi (or 1.32%) is water.